dynatrace-oss/barista/documentation/linting.md

 # Linting

-To ensure a high code quality, the Angular components library comes with a set of custom TSLint rules to prevent wrong usage of components.
+To ensure a high code quality, the Barista components library comes with a set of custom TSLint rules to prevent wrong usage of components.

-## Angular component usage
+## Barista component usage

-We provide a set of custom TSLint rules to help you using the Angular components correctly as intended.
+We provide a set of custom TSLint rules to help you using the Barista components correctly as intended.
 Using a wrong component structure, missing attributes or properties can lead to a wrong output.
 The following rules should help you preventing those errors: